-These meatballs are an easy baked meatball recipe with a surprise ingredient that helps keeps these moist and totally not dry!
-Isn’t that one of the constant struggles with meatballs?
-How to get that perfect consistency while not being dry and crumbly?
+These easy baked meatballs are an all beef meatball recipe with a surprise ingredient that helps keeps these moist and totally not dry!
+Serve this with your favorite pasta sauce for an easy comfort food dinner.

 How to avoid dry meatballs